grauschnabel/ikigai-finder/README.md

 ## Usage

-1. Add the "WP Ikigai Finder" block to any page or post
+1. Add the "Ikigai Finder" block to any page or post
 2. Publish the page
 3. The chat interface will appear automatically